How to Visit and What to Expect

 Video of Maya Bay and Phi Phi Islands

-Even though we are not big fans of crowds, we decided it was time to go and see for ourselves what four years without tourists did for the bay and what the partial reopening of the beach to a limited number of visitors looked like.
-To do this, we took a full-day trip to Phi Phi Island with Love Andaman cruises.
+Even though I’m not a big fan of crowds, I decided it was time to go and see for myself what four years without tourists did for the bay and what the partial reopening of the beach to a limited number of visitors looked like.
+To do this, I took a full-day trip to Phi Phi Island with Love Andaman cruises.

 The first thing you need to know, and as explained by the crew of Love Andaman before departure, is that Phi Phi consists of two main islands and a few small ones: Koh Phi Phi Le, a national park with three lagoons: Pi Leh Bay, Loh Sama Bay and Maya Bay.
 The second island is Koh Phi Phi Don, where the hotels and bars are.